-There are three forms to this way of adding a column to a data frame in r.
+There are three forms to this way of adding a new dataframe column to a data frame in r.

 data-frame$column-name = vector data-frame[["column-name"]] = vector data-frame[,"column-name"] = vector

-Each of these works the same, they are simply different ways of adding a new column to a data frame.
+Each of these works the same, they are simply different ways of adding a new column to an existing data frame.

 df = head(morley) df$Alph = c("a", "b", "c", "d", "e", "f") df Expt Run Speed Alph 001 1 1 850 a 002 1 2 740 b 003 1 3 900 c 004 1 4 1070 d 005 1 5 930 e 006 1 6 850 f

 In this example, we simply added an alphabetic label to each row under the column name Alpha.
-In an actual chart, this approach could be used as a reference in the presentation of the data.
+In an actual chart, this approach could be used as a reference in the presentation of the data manipulation.
 Of course, there are many other uses, but this is a simple one.

-Sometimes, a multiple column dataframe does not come to you in the order you would like it.
-By saving the contents of a column, you can delete the column first and then add it back to make it the last column.
+Sometimes, a multiple column dataframe object does not come to you in the order you would like it, and the default value in the original dataframe may not work quite right for your data analysis.
+By saving the contents of an original dataframe column, you can delete the column first and then add it back to make it the last new dataframe column.
 This process can be repeated as often as necessary to obtain the desired sequence.

 df = head(morley) X = df$Run df$Run = NULL df[["Run"]]= X df Expt Speed Run 001 1 850 1 002 1 740 2 003 1 900 3 004 1 1070 4 005 1 930 5 006 1 850 6

-In this example, we are moving the second column to the last position.
+In this example, we are moving the second dataframe column value to the last position.
 First, we save its contents, and then delete the old columns.
 Next, we add it back in, thereby moving an existing column.
-Before re-adding the column, you are moving, you can do additional processing such as taking care of missing values.
+Before re-adding the column headers, you are moving, you can do additional processing such as taking care of missing values.

 Adding A Column Of Calculated Values.

-One reason to add a column to a data frame is to be able to include calculated values from existing data.
+One reason to add column to a dataframe object is to be able to include calculated values from existing data.
 This process makes it possible to display relationships that are not easy to see.
 This approach has more opportunities when you have multiple values in each row.

 df = head(morley) x = df$Speed-mean(df$Speed) df[,"Deviation"]= x df Expt Run Speed Deviation 001 1 1 850 -40 002 1 2 740 -150 003 1 3 900 10 004 1 4 1070 180 005 1 5 930 40 006 1 6 850 -40